ErayCep/engine-rs/README.md

 # rustGPU
-Simple graphics engine with WebGPU to learn wgpu.
-It is still in development
+rustGPU is a simple graphics engine to learn wgpu and graphics programming in Rust Language.
+It is still in early development.

+# Build
+- Open terminal
+- Navigate to the project folder
+- Run `cargo build`